education.vic.gov.au

 General guidance for developing goals

-• Goals should be developed based on areas where there are the greatest opportunities for growth and improvement in student outcomes, as identified throughout the review
+• Goals should be developed based on areas where there are the greatest opportunities for growth and improvement in student outcomes, as identified throughout the review.

 • Consistent with FISO 2.0, it is expected that all schools will have at least one learning and one wellbeing goal.
-Schools can also set goals that cover shared learning and wellbeing outcomes
+Schools can also set goals that cover shared learning and wellbeing outcomes in place of or in addition to this requirement.

-• Schools can choose to set goals at the broad student outcome level (for example, ‘improve student wellbeing’) or can choose to focus on a specific cohort or area within student learning and/or wellbeing (for example, ‘strengthen the resilience of all students’ or ‘strengthen the literacy of EAL students’)
+• Schools can choose to set goals at the broad student outcome level (for example, ‘improve student wellbeing’) or can choose to focus on a specific cohort or area within student learning and/or wellbeing (for example, ‘strengthen the resilience of all students’ or ‘strengthen the literacy of EAL students’).

-• Goals should have scope for a range of supporting strategies over the 4-year SSP
+• Goals should have scope for a range of supporting strategies over the 4-year SSP.

-• Goals should be accepted by staff and the community as appropriate
+• Goals should be accepted by staff and the community as appropriate.

 Recommended process for developing goals

-• Draw on the understandings developed in the previous step
+• Draw on the understandings developed in the previous step to identify the areas of student learning and wellbeing most in need of improvement.

 Tailoring goals for different school contexts

 • The panel should develop between 2 and 4 goals depending on school context, to ensure a sharp and narrow focus.
 Smaller schools can choose to pursue 2 goals in total, where medium to large schools can choose up to 4.
-It can be appropriate for very large schools to choose up to 5 goals
+It can be appropriate for very large schools to choose up to 5 goals.

-• Schools can choose to set a specific goal for each of literacy and numeracy.
+• Schools can choose to set a specific goal for both literacy and numeracy.
 However, schools whose next steps for improvements in student learning outcomes are foundational, supporting both literacy and numeracy (such as documenting a viable and guaranteed curriculum or developing a pedagogical model), can be best served by a single broader student learning goal.
 Once these foundations have been achieved, it may then be appropriate to focus on separate literacy and numeracy goals in subsequent strategic plans.
 Schools with sustained high performance in a given area can identify goals in other areas with greater opportunity for growth, or alternatively can specify a goal to maintain high performance in the area of strength, or to focus on a particular cohort or sub-area within it.
-For example, the school might look to a different area of learning or wellbeing, or, within an area of general high performance, focus improvement efforts on a priority cohort where data indicates there are opportunities for growth
+For example, the school might look to a different area of learning or wellbeing, or, within an area of general high performance, focus improvement efforts on a priority cohort where data indicates there are opportunities for growth.

 Things to avoid when developing goals